3n952/3n952/README.md

 To do so,
 I'm always working on learning every day, being steady and motivated.

-It is my dream that AI makes world better.
+It is my dream that AI makes the world better.

 # Learning by doing!